A 301 redirect is like a map that will take your website’s visitors from a page or post that no longer exists to one that does.

 SEO Plugins Like Yoast SEO

-Many WordPress SEO Plugins, like Yoast SEO, include 301 redirection as a premium feature within the plugin since 301 redirects are so vital to your site’s SEO.
-Check to see if your WordPress SEO plugin has 301 redirections as a built-in feature in either their free or paid version.
+Many WordPress SEO Plugins, like Yoast SEO, manage 301 redirects as a premium feature within the plugin since they are vital to your site’s search rankings.
+Check to see if your WordPress SEO plugin has 301 redirect management as a built-in feature in either their free or paid version.

-Next we’ll be going over how you can make a 301 redirect without a plugin.
-In this example, we’ll be covering how to make one URL redirect to another page on your site.
-The lower sections of this article will show how we can ensure that everyone accessing your site has a secured connection to and from your site.
-This is also known as “forcing WordPress SSL”.
+Next, we’ll review making a 301 redirect without a plugin.
+In our first example, we’ll be covering how to make one URL redirect to another page on your site.
+Later, we’ll show you how to ensure everyone accessing your site has a secure connection.
+This is also known as “forcing SSL.”

 We’ll be using the built-in WordPress PHP function called wp_redirect.

-A 302 redirect means “temporarily moved” and does not update your search engine listings.
-This would ultimately be detrimental to any SEO strategy you have in place now or will try in the future.
-Not having your redirects update search engine listings be detrimental to any SEO strategy you have in place now or will try in the future.
+A 302 redirect means "temporarily moved" and tells search engines not to update your search result listings.
+This would ultimately be detrimental to any SEO strategy you have in place now or in the future.

 In our example, let’s say you have a site called our-example-wp-site.com.
 Let’s assume a page on a URL – our-example-wp-site.com/old-url – needs to redirect to our-example-wp-site.com/new-url.
 Because we have WordPress installed, we don’t have to use raw PHP and can instead use that wp_redirect function.